ThomasLecat/udacity-continuous-control/README.md

 also specify the number of training episodes with the `--num_episodes` argument.

 At the end of training, two files are saved on disk:
-*  `dqn_checkpoint.pt`: PyTorch checkpoint containing the trained model's weights.
+*  `ddpg_checkpoint.pt`: PyTorch checkpoint containing the trained model's weights.
 *  `reward_per_episode.csv`: score of all training episodes.

 ### Evaluation